Chicken Tart with Mushroom Pate (Duxelles)

 - ·1/4 cup dry vermouth, sherry, or white wine

-Finely chop the mushrooms in a food processor.
+- Finely chop the mushrooms in a food processor.
 Scrape mushrooms out into a clean, cotton towel.
-(Note: Do not use terry cloth, and choose an old towel as you will stain it.)
+(Note: Do not use terry cloth, and choose an old towel as the raw minced mushrooms will stain it.)
 Twist the towel around mushrooms and wring out as much liquid as you can over the sink.